Control

 2. The control column

-The control column fills the main area of the page with the content you work in most: the objectives panel, the live Timeline log, and the tools for sending hints.
+The control column fills the middle of the page with the content you work in most: the Objectives panel, and beside it the live Timeline log and the tools for sending hints.
 This is where you watch player progress, mark objectives complete, send a clue, and respond to a help request.

 Objectives and hints are covered in Hints and Objectives.